Edwards-R/redlist_docs/rulings.md

 ```

 ### Ranking estimated vs inferred models
 The low data volume available for the majority of taxa is deemed problematic enough that the rank of `Estimated` has been reduced to be equivalent to `Inferred`.
 Statistical methods lacking data are not robust enough to be considered superior to expert opinion.
-Instead, statistical methods and expert opinoin should be considered to be supporting or opposing one another on the same confidence level.
+Instead, statistical methods and expert opinion should be considered to be supporting or opposing one another on the same confidence level.

 ```
 2023-12-07 Meeting with Richard Smith